Komelaws/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving file from dir to dir
+deleting file from a dir